dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Attachment Object

-Ancillary documents to the conversation are included or referenced in the Attachment Object. iThere is no constraint on the types files which can be included or referenced.
+Ancillary documents to the conversation are included or referenced in the Attachment Object.
+There is no constraint on the types files which can be included or referenced.
 As most modes of communication, that allow the exchange of files, do not constrain the file type, any file type may be included here.

 ### type or purpose

-TODO: Do we want a symantic type like: contract or presentation?
+TODO: Do we want a semantic type like: contract or presentation?
 Or a subject or title.

 ### party

 In most conversations, ancillary documents originate from one of the parties to the conversation.
-This is not neccisarily the auther, but the person who distributed the document.
+This is not necessarily the author, but the person who distributed the document.
 This party is identified by the party parameter in the Attachment Object.

 * party: "UnsignedInt"